Last updated: 05 November 2023 & medically reviewed by Hailey Shafir

 What is a "crack head"?

 The term "crack head" is a long-used slur that is targeted at not only crack addicts but most people suffering from addiction.
-Terms like this are what lead to stigmas around addiction; slowing open conversation about the problem and stopping those that need help from getting it.
-Visit our page to learn more about crack abuse and stigma.
+Terms like crack head are what lead to stigmas around addiction; slowing open conversation about the problem and stopping those that need help from getting it.

 What is a crack pipe?

 Crack pipes are one of the most common instruments used to take crack.
 They often resemble thin glass tubes but can be made from many household objects.
-Read on here to find out more about crack paraphernalia and how to spot them.
+However, crack pipes are not the only paraphernalia used when taking crack.

 How long does crack stay in your system?

-Like with most forms of drug abuse, the amount of time a substance will stay in your body will vary depending on multiple factors and the type of toxicology test used.
-Read here to find out more about how long crack stays in the system.
+Like with most forms of drug abuse, the amount of time crack will stay in your body will vary depending on multiple factors and the type of toxicology test used.

 How much does crack cost?